paulkarikari/fraud-detection-platform/README.md

 - This case study is a portfolio reconstruction based on real delivery experience in regulated financial services.
 - All scenario details, architecture context, and sample data are anonymized and representative.
-- Any references to clients are for industry context only and do not disclose confidential information.
+- Any references are for industry context only and do not disclose confidential information.
 - No proprietary client code, production data, credentials, secrets, tenant IDs, or workspace URLs are included.
 - Artifacts are provided for demonstration of approach, decision-making, and delivery capability.